Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 That’s prime SERP real estate.

-At the moment, to be eligible for Google’s “Top Stories” on mobile your site has to use AMP.
+In the past, to be eligible for Google’s “Top Stories” on mobile your site had to use AMP.

-Which means if your website fails core web vitals, you’re missing out on a HUGE traffic opportunity.
+This means that if your website fails core web vitals, you may miss out on a HUGE traffic opportunity – especially in a competitive industry.

-So now you know just how important getting your Core Web Vitals in shape is going to be, let’s look at how Google measures them.
+Now you know just how important it is to get your Core Web Vitals in shape e, let’s look at how Google measures them.

 How does Google measure Core Web Vitals?